-- A. NOIs, NOTs, and NOEs must be signed as follows: - 1.
+- A. NOIs, NOXs, Notice of Termination, Notice of Change in Operator, , and Inactive and Unstaffed Notifications must be signed as follows: - 1.
 For a corporation: By a responsible corporate officer.
 For the purpose of this subsection, a responsible corporate officer means: (i) a president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy- or decision-making functions for the corporation, or (ii) the manager of one or more manufacturing, production, or operating facilities, provided, the manager is authorized to make management decisions which govern the operation of the regulated facility including having the explicit or implicit duty of making major capital investment recommendations, and initiating and directing other comprehensive measures to assure long term environmental compliance with environmental laws and regulations; the manager can ensure that the necessary systems are established or actions taken to gather complete and accurate information for permit application requirements; and where authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures. - 2.
 For a partnership or sole proprietorship: By a general partner or the proprietor, respectively; or - 3.
 For a municipality, state, federal, or other public agency: By either a principal executive officer or ranking elected official.
 For purposes of this subsection, a principal executive officer of a federal agency includes (i) the chief executive officer of the agency, or (ii) a senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., Regional Administrator of EPA). - B. Your SWPPP, including changes to your SWPPP to document any corrective actions taken as required by Part 3.1, and any other compliance documentation required under this permit, including the Annual Report, DMRs, inspection reports, and corrective action reports, must be signed by a person described in Appendix B, Subsection 11.A above or by a duly authorized representative of that person.
-A person is a duly authorized representative only if: - 1.
-The authorization is made in writing by a person described in Appendix B, Subsection 11.A; - 2.
-The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company.
-(A duly authorized representative may thus be either a named individual or any individual occupying a named position); and - 3.
-The signed and dated written authorization is included in the SWPPP.
-A copy must be submitted to the Secretary, if requested. - C. All other changes to your SWPPP, and other compliance documentation required under Part 5.4, must be signed and dated by the person preparing the change ordocumentation.
+A person is a duly authorized representative only if: